New Years Deals:

 Braking with force

-This is an “unofficial” term for braking in which you push the wheel in front of you with your legs while simultaneously leaning back and pushing the pedals down to brake as quickly as possible.
+This is an “unofficial” term for braking: you push the wheel in front of you with your legs while simultaneously leaning back and pushing the pedals down to brake as quickly as possible.
 It takes some practice, but it’s not too tricky, and it’s a valuable skill to have when you need to stop “on a dime.”

 But be warned: On rare occasions, this has resulted in the mainboard burning the MOSFETs, though this is no longer common, especially in higher-end power wheels.